 The Bayview Senior Center will remain in its current location adjacent to the new community center and will see relief from program crowding as well as improved access to parking.

 Project Budget: $6.5 million

 Contractor: Hewes and Company

 Architects: Caldwell and Associates

-The Bayview Senior Center is currently undergoing renovations, which began in fall, 2018 and was expected to be complete in late winter or early spring, 2019.
-The original renovations to the facility included new restrooms to meet Americans With Disabilities Act (ADA) accessibility standards, new carpeting, safety handrails and interior painting.
-After work commenced on the project, contractors uncovered hidden water damage and therefore, the project timeline and budget have been amended to allow for the additional work.
-The new anticipated completion date is early 2020.
+The Bayview Senior Center completed renovations in late 2019.
+The original renovations to the facility included new restrooms to meet Americans With Disabilities Act (ADA) accessibility standards, new tile flooring, safety handrails and interior painting.
+After work commenced on the project, contractors uncovered hidden water damage and therefore, the project timeline and budget were amended to allow for the additional work.

 The new and improved Bayview Senior Center was awarded the 2020 Florida Recreation and Park Association Facility Showcase Award.
 A publication on the public spaces and facilities showcase can be read in the 2020 FRPA Winter Journal.